MTstateIntroStats/IntroStatActivitiesHybrid/05-Exam1-Review.Rmd

 \vspace{2in}

-i Based on the graph, does there appear to be an association between the two variables?
+i.
+Based on the graph, does there appear to be an association between the two variables?
 Explain your answer.

 \vspace{0.8in}